Right to the End: Football's Famous Cups & Finals Decided in the Last Minute

 An Intrepid Dane and a Gutsy Substitute

 A double was a stake for Rangers, and Løvenkrands was looking to score against Celtic once again after doing so in the Scottish League Cup semi-final.
-Løvenkrands tied the match at 1-1 in the 21st minute; his second goal came with 11 seconds remaining in regulation and the game tied at 2-2.
+Løvenkrands tied the match at 1-1 in the 21st minute; his second goal came with 11 seconds remaining in regulation, and the game tied at 2-2.
 The play started with Neil McCann shooting a deep ball to Løvenkrands, who headed the ball down and into the net as the Rangers won 3-2.

 Løvenkrands etched his name in Scotland's biggest rivalries; another player etched his name and club in footballing history at England's grand stadium.

-Before 2013, Wigan Athletic was trophy-less in their 81-year history, but its FA Cup history had not seen success as its 1987 run was he best Wigan achieved in the tournament.
+Before 2013, Wigan Athletic was trophy-less in their 81-year history, but its FA Cup history had not seen success as its 1987 run was the best Wigan achieved in the tournament.
 But things changed in 2013 when a favorable draw and an emphatic 3-0 victory at Goodison Park against Everton helped Wigan Athletic reach its first-ever FA Cup final.

 Only Manchester City stood in Wigan Athletic's way.

-Manchester City had a star-studded roster looking to get some form of silverware, but the task was made difficult in the 84th minute when Pablo Zabaleta's sending off reduced the team to 10 men.
+Manchester City had a star-studded roster looking to get some form of silverware, but the task was made difficult in the 84th minute when Pablo Zabaleta's sending-off reduced the team to 10 men.
 Assured of playing in Europe for the first time, Wigan had nothing to lose, even if they only made one substitution, a move that seems unfathomable.
 He had come on to replace Jordi Gomez, but Ben Watson had a traumatic experience just six months earlier.
 During a Premier League match against Liverpool, Watson broke his leg, and his return seemed doubtful, especially with Wigan struggling to survive in the Premier League.

 But Watson returned on May 4 in Wigan's 3-2 victory over West Bromwich Albion.
 In the FA Cup Final, the match remained scoreless until Shaun Maloney delivered a corner kick in which Watson headed in toward the net.

 Wigan had won its first-ever trophy, but that would be short-lived.
-Three days later, Wigan Athletic became the first FA Cup winners to be relegated in the same season when it lost to Arsenal.
+Three days later, Wigan Athletic became the first FA Cup winner to be relegated in the same season when it lost to Arsenal.
 But Watson's game-winning goal made the 2013 FA Cup Final one of the best upsets in the tournament in 25 years.

 Not Just on Holy Days